joshdabosh/webtoons/README.md

 ----

 <h3>INSTALLATION DIRECTIONS (pip)</h3>
-Since lxml, a required module, needs the development packages of both libxml2 and libxslt.
-If you don't have them already, install them with:"

-    sudo apt-get install libxml2-dev libxslt-dev
-    sudo pip3 install lxml

 // I CAN'T GET TWINE TO UPLOAD MY MODULE TO PYPI YET SO PIP3 INSTALL WON'T WORK - USE ALTERNATE INSTALLATION DIRECTIONS

-Then run
+To install, simply run

     pip3 install webtoons

-to install webtoons (this module!)
+to install webtoons (this module!), requests, and BeautifulSoup4, which are dependencies.

 <h3>ALTERNATE INSTALLATION DIRECTIONS (cloning)</h3>
-As mentioned above, you need to install libxml2-dev and libxslt-dev in order to install lxml:

-    sudo apt-get install libxml2-dev libxslt-dev
+Requests, BeautifulSoup4 are required dependencies.
+Install them with:

-    sudo pip3 install lxml
+    sudo pip3 install requests, beautifulsoup4

 You can then clone the repository and install it: